NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Manager-Console.md

 For more options that you can use with the `Update-Package` command, enter `get-help Update-Package` or see (../Reference/Package-manager-Console-Commands).

 ![update-package command](/images/consume/package-manager-console-update-package.png)

+Refer [here] (Package-Manager-Console-PowerShell-Reference#Update-Package) for a complete list of PowerShell Reference on Update

 # Setting up a NuGet Powershell Profile
 For customizing your PowerShell console, click [here] (Setting-up-NuGet-PowerShell-Profile.md)